rishitank/adthena-test/README.md

 #### Running from Command Line

-1. Make sure you are inside the `test-client` folder.
+1. Make sure you are inside the current directory.
 2. First you will need to install the npm dependencies:
     ```
     npm install